safimasafi/introtoim/finalProject/journal.md

       }
 ````
 I repeated this for all the instruments to be safe.
+Another realisation was that the delay in Arduino was commented out and that sped up the responsiveness of the sounds.

 I decided to use the RGB LED for the digital out component in which when an instrument lights up, a different colour would light up.
 It was perfect that I had 3 instrument that would work with the colors so I went with red for the piano, green for the organ, and blue for the drums.
 I made the LED light up when sensing values for the corresponding nail went over 100:
 ````